 Questions:

 3.a: Should we continue to assess applications for new gTLDs in “rounds.”
-If not, how could you structure an alternate mechanism for assessing applications while at the same time taking into consideration public comments, objections, evaluation, contention resolution, etc.?
+If not, how could you structure an alternative application window for accepting and assessing applications while at the same time taking into consideration public comments, objections, evaluation, contention resolution, etc.?

 3.b: How would the assessment of applications in a method other than in “rounds” impact rights holders, if at all?